ymunemasa/data-tutorials/tutorials/hortonworks/hdp/hdp-2.5/deploy-hortonworks-sandbox-on-microsoft-azure/tutorial.md

 ## Find Hortonworks Sandbox on Azure Marketplace

-Go to https://azuremarketplace.microsoft.com/en-us/marketplace and enter "Hortonworks" into the search bar.
+Go to [https://azuremarketplace.microsoft.com/en-us/marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace) and enter "Hortonworks" into the search bar.
 Submit, and the **Hortonworks Sandbox** product should appear as shown in this screenshot.

 ![Select "Hortonworks Sandbox" from the bottom view.](assets/1.jpg)

+Select the Hortonworks Sandbox product and its Overview will display.
 Click on **Get It Now** to start the setup process.

 ![Select "GET IT NOW" to begin the setup process.](assets/2.jpg)